The Nature School Port Macquarie Logo The Nature School Port Macquarie Logo

 View Answer

-Yes.
-Field Studies days will be held fortnightly to allow students to demonstrate practical skills, collect data, and conduct research in the field.
+Yes, in Years 7 and 8.
+Field Studies days will be held fortnightly to allow students to demonstrate practical skills, collect data, and conduct research in the field in subjects such as Geography and Science.
+In Years 9 and 10, students head offsite for elective subjects, including Outdoor Ed activities.

 What curriculum do you deliver?